tueimage/essential-skills/keras.md

 1. Without using an `output_shape()` method, what is the output shape of the second max-pooling layer here?
 Check your answer using the method.

     <details><summary>Answer</summary><p>
     The input to the network is 28 x 28.
 The feature maps of the first convolutional layer are 26 x 26, for the second convolutional layer 24 x 24, then 12 x 12 for the pooling layer, 10 x 10 for the third convolutional layer, 8 x 8 for the fourth, and 4 x 4 for the second pooling layer.
 Because the convolutional layer before it computed 64 feature maps, the output of the pooling layer should be 1 x 4 x 4 x 64.
+You can check it using this code:

+    ```python
+    print(cnn.layers[5].output_shape)
+    ```
     </p></details>

 2. On the Keras documentation webpage [keras.io](keras.io) you can find information about more layers included in Keras.
 Read the documentation for the `BatchNormalization` layer which normalizes the activations of a layer to zero mean and unit standard deviation.
 Add it after all the convolutional layers in the network above.
 Does this improve performance?